Skip to content

 Living well

-We provide you with general advice and information to help you and your family/friends to live well with PCA.
+On this page, we provide you with general advice and information to help you and your family/friends to live well with PCA.
 Please do keep in mind that everyone does not live with PCA in the same way and factors such as the underlying condition causing PCA, age, general health, family circumstances, living environment and other factors may contribute to varied experiences.

-It is highly recommended by RDS Canada members that following a diagnosis it is important to find resources to help you understand your dementia.
+It is highly recommended by RDS Canada members that, following a diagnosis, it is important to find resources to help you understand your dementia.
 Many people tell us that they prefer to gather information slowly.
 Please keep in mind that because PCA is rare, many people you interact with may not understand your dementia and its impact on your day-to-day living.

 We provide some information on our website and we host webinars on PCA in partnership with RDS UK throughout the year.
-Our webinars are designed to connect you with up-to-date information on PCA including recent research developments.
+Our webinars are designed to connect you with up-to-date information on PCA, including recent research developments.
 We also encourage you to think about joining our PCA support group to learn more, speak with practitioners, and connect with other Canadians who are also living with PCA.
-For more information on our webinars and PCA support group please register as a member.
+For more information on our webinars and PCA support group, please register as a member.

 If you have experienced visual loss, there are practical visual aids that can help you.
 These include: